If you worry that safe, affordable housing is outside your financial reach, it’s worth investigating housing assistance programs.

 Single-family homes within these Revitalization Areas may be eligible for two programs that offer discounted sales:

-Under the ACA program, the Federal Housing Administration is able to offer steeply discounted pricing on certain foreclosed properties.
+Under the ACA program, the Federal Housing Administration can offer steeply discounted pricing on certain foreclosed properties.
 These homes fall into three tiers:

-• All other properties are sold at a 50% discount of their appraised value
+- All other properties are sold at a 50% discount on their appraised value

-Under the GNND program, law enforcement officers, teachers, fire fighters, and EMTs are eligible to purchase homes at a 50% discount of the listing price (provided that the property is in a Revitalization Area).
+Under the GNND program, law enforcement officers, teachers, firefighters, and EMTs are eligible to purchase homes at a 50% discount on the listing price (provided that the property is in a Revitalization Area).

 USDA’s Rural Development Loans

 The program allows qualified applicants to purchase a home with no money down by providing a 90% loan note guarantee to approved lenders.
-To qualify, participants must purchase or own a home in an eligible rural area.
+To qualify, participants must purchase or own a home in an eligible rural area, use that home as their primary residence, and not have a household income higher than 115% of the area median.

 HUD’s Section 184 Indian Home Loan Guarantee Program